ethereum/builder-specs/specs/validator.md

 ## Responsibilites during the Merge transition

-Honest validators will not utilize the external builder network until after the transition from the proof-of-work chain to the proof-of-stake beacon chain has been finalized by the proof-of-stake validators.
+Honest validators will not utilize the external builder network during the transition from proof-of-work to proof-of-stake.
 This requirement is in place to reduce the overall technical complexity of the Merge.

-Concretely this means a honest validator client will not use any of the builder APIs or run any builder software until the Merge has finalized.
+Concretely, honest validators **MUST** wait until `MERGE_DELAY` epochs after the transition has been finalized before they can start querying the external builder network.
+See [EIP-3675](eip-3675) for further details about the transition process itself.

+* NOTE: if the merge transition happens in epoch N and is finalized in epoch N+2, then proposers **MUST** not use the external builder network until epoch N + 2 + `MERGE_DELAY`.

 [builder-spec]: ./builder.md
 [builder-spec-apis]: ./builder.md#endpoints